Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 The Belvedere royal palace in vienna, austria with a fountain in front of the building

 Landstrasse is nestled between Leopoldstadt and the Innere Stadt, offering easy access to both areas and their attractions!
-But if you are looking for easy access to the underground, I recommend that you stay somewhere along the main street, Landstrasser Hauptstrasse.
+But if you are looking for easy access to the underground, I recommend staying somewhere along the main street, Landstrasser Hauptstrasse.

 While in Landstrasse, you can visit the lovely Schloss Belvedere (also known as Belvedere Palace and Gardens) and the Hundertwasserhaus.